cviviers/graph-physics/README.md

 - [X] Implement Message Passing and Transformer
 - [X] Implement EPD and ETD
 - [X] Find a way to not bug if you dont have dgl
-- [ ] Implement Simulator
+- [X] Implement Simulator
-- [ ] Implement train loop with L.Lighting
+- [X] Implement train loop with L.Lighting
 - [ ] Implement Wandb
 - [X] Use proper dataloader
 - [ ] Implement proper valdiation metric at the end of each epoch
-- [ ] Function to do rendering without paraview (test for 2D and 3D)
+- [X] Function to do rendering without paraview (test for 2D and 3D)
-- [ ] Implement vizu for one traj at the end of each epoch as well
+- [X] Implement vizu for one traj at the end of each epoch as well
 - [ ] Add loggers
+- [ ] Implement Masking

+- [ ] Pass to double check all and comments

 > [!WARNING]
 > H5-based dataloader does not support multiple workers.
 XDMF can.